HANDCRAFTED HISTORY

 Book of hours, Morgan Library

 How were straw hats made?
-I believe contemporary artwork show different methods in use for making straw hats.
-There seems to be evidence for different kinds of weaving techniques and patterns (when you braid the straw together until you have formed a whole hat) as well as sewn hats with braided straw tape as a base (when you first make a tape and then sew it into a hat shape).
-The find looks to be made from woven or braided tapes, layered on top of each other.
+Contemporary artwork indicates different methods of use for making straw hats.
+There seems to be evidence for different kinds of weaving techniques and patterns (when you braid the straw together until you have formed a whole hat) as well as sewn hats with braided straw tape as a base (when you first make a braided tape and then sew it into a hat shape).
+The find from the 15th century looks to be made from woven or braided tapes, layered on top of each other.

 Several straw hats on female field labourers